 We then brainstormed some words people might use and say to themselves if they have a fixed mindset.
 These sayings are often negative and make us feel sad and sometimes even angry.

 Mrs. Baldwin explained that it is ok to make mistakes and they are important to make because that shows we are learning and challenging ourselves.
 The key is we need to be persistent and patient and never give up.
 This is the only way our brain will continue to grow and allow us to the best possible versions of ourselves.

-Next we got our phrases we wrote and ripped them up because when we have a growth mindset we will achieve whatever it is that we write down, we just need to keep trying and be persistent!
+Next we got our phrases we wrote in red pen and ripped them up because when we have a growth mindset we will achieve whatever it is that we write down, we just need to keep trying and be persistent!

 We have been watching a series of videos on the Class Dojo site that have explained to us about growth mindset.
 Check them out here!

 Finally we created a display where we worked in groups to decide what we could do if a negative thought enters our mind when trying to do something.
 These look fantastic outside our room in the corridor!

 Why do you think it is important to have a growth mindset?

 What words or phrases can you say to yourself when you are stuck or make a mistake?

 Can you give an example when you have made a mistake and never gave up until you succeeded?
 How did you feel?